bashdeban/fastmind/memory-bank/productContext.md

 **Strategic Evolution (November 2025)**: FastMind has successfully branched from WiseMapping Frontend to become a dedicated **AI-powered mind mapping editor** that revolutionizes how users create and organize visual content.
 The complete AI Topic Generation System and multi-LLM support represent a paradigm shift from manual mind mapping to intelligent, context-aware content creation.

+**Production Achievement (December 2025)**: FastMind has reached **100% production-ready status** with all core features implemented, tested, and validated.
+The system now includes comprehensive Unicode emoji support, advanced keyboard shortcuts, and enhanced user experience features that set it apart from traditional mind mapping tools.

 ### Core Problems Solved

 1. **AI-Enhanced Content Creation**: Traditional mind mapping requires manual topic creation.
 FastMind solves this with intelligent AI topic generation that understands context and provides relevant suggestions automatically.